ileathan/leat.io/client/README.md

 # leat-client

-Here we will keep and in the future, compartmentalize, although atm i cant kind memory leaks worth mention.
+Here we will keep and in the future, compartmentalize our clinet side code.

 repl hacking should work *with lots of love* with these entire files.